 It’s easy to install banana plugs on your speaker wire.
 You simply strip the wire to expose a bit of copper and follow the simple instructions that come with the connectors.
 It usually requires no special tools beyond what you’ve already got at home.

-You can pick up a set of single banana plugs like these Monoprice Speaker Banana Plugs (Link to Amazon) for less than $1 each.
+You can pick up a set of single banana plugs like these Monoprice banana plugs for less than $1 each.

 Pin Speaker Cable Connectors

 Pin connectors are similar to banana plugs, but slightly thinner.